Cat-Sniper/MeteorMadness/README.md

 # MeteorMadness
-Rock game built in unity for Android Devices and web.
+An iteration of a previous project named Falling Rocks - Rock game built in unity for Android Devices and web.

 ## How to play